bizreach-inc/light-splade/docs/splade_triplet_distil_data_format.md

 }
 ```

-**Fields**:
+**Fields**

 - `qid` (int): Query identifier (must exist in query master)
 - `scores` (dict[int, float]): Dictionary mapping document IDs to their similarity scores from the teacher model
     - Keys can be stored as strings or integers in JSON (will be converted to integers internally)
     - Values are floating-point scores from the teacher model

 **Example**:
 ```json